sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 #### Detection of irrelevant dependencies (direct approach)

-I call call a change to API of given source file `X.scala` irrelevant if doesn't affect compilation result of other file `Y.scala` even if `Y.scala` does depend on `X.scala`.
+A change to the API of a given source file `X.scala` can be called irrelevant if it doesn't affect the compilation result of file `Y.scala` even if `Y.scala` depends on `X.scala`.

-From that definition one can easily see that change can be declared irrelevant only in respect to given dependency.
-Conversely, one can declare a dependency between two source files irrelevant in respect to given change of an API in one of the files if the change doesn't affect compilation result of the other file.
+From that definition one can easily see that a change can be declared irrelevant only with respect to a given dependency.
+Conversely, one can declare a dependency between two source files irrelevant with respect to a given change of API in one of the files if the change doesn't affect the compilation result of the other file.
 From now on we'll focus on detection of irrelevant dependencies.

-A very naive way of solving a problem of detecting irrelevant dependencies would be to say that we keep track of all used methods in `Y.scala` so if a method in `X.scala` is added/removed/modified we just check if it's being used in `Y.scala` and if it's not then we consider dependency of `Y.scala` on `X.scala` irrelevant in this particular case.
+A very naive way of solving a problem of detecting irrelevant dependencies would be to say that we keep track of all used methods in `Y.scala` so if a method in `X.scala` is added/removed/modified we just check if it's being used in `Y.scala` and if it's not then we consider the dependency of `Y.scala` on `X.scala` irrelevant in this particular case.

 Just to give you a sneak preview of problems that quickly arise if you consider that strategy let's